Operations and Maintenance

 Road and Bridge Maintenance

 To keep our roads and bridges safe and functioning, we pave, patch and grade roads; cut back vegetation; repair bridges; install and repair pavement markings and traffic signs; and keep the water moving through culverts and ditches.
-An annual Road Maintenance Work Program is developed and approved by the Board of County Commissioners.
+An annual Road Maintenance Program is developed and approved by the Washington County Board of Commissioners.

 We sand and plow when snow and ice arrives, and close roads when flooding hits.
 Our staff is on call 24 hours a day to respond to malfunctioning traffic signals, downed trees, blocked culverts, and sink holes.
 Our Winter Road Operations plan identifies the priority response routes that are cleared first.

-All work performed in our roadways by our crews, contractors, and others is guided by Washington County's Best Management Practices for Routine Road Maintenance.
+All work performed in our roadways by our crews, contractors, and others is guided by Washington County's Best Management Practices for Routine Road Maintenance, and the Integrated Vegetation Management Plan.
 These practices minimize or avoid actions that may cause harm to endangered fish species, resource waters or wildlife habitats.
+Operations and Maintenance also has a Fish Passage Programmatic Agreement with the Oregon Department of Fish and Wildlife, which allows fish passage culverts to be designed and constructed without individual approval but under an annual monitoring and reporting program.
+These fish passage culverts improve the connectivity of stream networks within Washington County for native and migratory fish.

 As a member of the Tualatin River Watershed Partners for Clean Water, we support public awareness and education activities that protect the Tualatin River Watershed.